 Of course, not every scenario is as clear cut as those above, but these standards can be applied to a set of particular facts.
 Attorneys with experience handling personal injury matters know how to compare the facts of your case with the standards of negligence and recklessness.

 Contact a Passaic County Personal Injury Attorney Today to Review Your Case

 Essentially, you have nothing to lose by talking to an attorney, particularly if you are dealing with accident injuries.
 Our attorneys will review your case and take the time to discuss your potential for a legal claim.
 We may spot something that you are overlooking or simply aren’t aware of, so don’t run the risk of losing any options.

-The Law Office of Del Sardo & Montanari has been fighting the legal rights of clients injured because of negligent or reckless behavior across Woodland Park, Paterson, Hawthorne, Wayne and across Northern New Jersey for many years.
+The Montanari Law Group has been fighting the legal rights of clients injured because of negligent or reckless behavior across Woodland Park, Paterson, Hawthorne, Wayne and across Northern New Jersey for many years.

 We offer dynamic and one-to-one legal counsel to meet the unique needs of all our personal injury clients.
 Fill out our online form or give us a call through our Little Falls office today at 973-233-4396 for a free consultation.